lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 Complete Sample Project
 -----------------------
 You learn how SNMP operations can be done by consuming the open source SNMP API.
-A question then is what values MIB documents provide, as they are said to be an important part of SNMP protocol but not seem to be utilized anywhere if we solely use #SNMP Library.
+A question then is what values MIB documents provide, as they are said to be an important part of SNMP protocol but not seem to be utilized anywhere if we solely use C# SNMP Library.

 Well, a rough answer is MIB documents mean everything,